Support This Site

 Frank enlists Julia's help in bringing him men to slaughter.
 Their deaths will make Frank whole again.
 Of course, all he really needs to be whole is the rest of his brother Larry, but Julia can't bring herself to do that . . .

-Now to make things sticky, Larry's daughter from a previous relationship, Kirsty (Ashley Laurence: HELLBOUND: Hellraiser II, MIKEY, HELLRAISER III, LURKING FEAR, WARLOCK III, HELLRAISER VI), is hanging around and makng a nuisance of herself.
+Now to make things sticky (even stickier than Frank), Larry's daughter from a previous relationship, Kirsty (Ashley Laurence: HELLBOUND: Hellraiser II, MIKEY, HELLRAISER III, LURKING FEAR, WARLOCK III, HELLRAISER VI), is hanging around and making a nuisance of herself.
+Kids!
+Teenage kids!

 Problems with this movie crop up due to poor lighting and poor direction.
 I've seen all of these actors in other movies and they have all done much better.
 Clive Barker is an outstanding writer, but as a director he stinks on ice!
 Like those ads with Shaquille O'Neill as a horse jockey - being great at one thing doesn't mean you can be great at everything.